flyingoverclouds/sensorwpf/README.md

-# parental advisory
+# Parental advisory :)
-## Old code migrated from Codeplex for history preservation - some stuff may be obsolete or non functionnal
+Old code migrated from Codeplex for history preservation - some stuff may be obsolete or non functionnal

 # sensorwpf
 WPF Wrapper for Windows 7 Sensor API (Codeplex migration)